BUZZARDGTA/GTA-V-Session-Sniffer/docs/SCRIPT_CONFIGURATION.md

 ### Resolving other IP Lookup fields

 The script relies on the free [IP-API](https://ip-api.com/) website to resolve these informations.
-This free and limited usage allows for a maximum resolution of (100 \* 15) = 1500 IPs per minute.
+No action is required, as the script handles this process seamlessly.
+It allows up to 1500 IP resolutions per minute.

 ## UserIP INI databases Configuration